-- 1. Extensions to historic buildings will be supported where they are of high quality and complement the character of the original building.
-This includes support for creative or green interventions that complement the character of the original building. - 2.
-The reinstatement of shop fronts or original features that have previously been lost will be supported. - 3.
+- 1. Extensions to historic buildings will be supported where: they are of a size in proportion to the original building; their design and materials are high quality; and they complement the character of the original building.
+This includes support for creative and green interventions that complement the character of the original building.
+Proposals for alterations to a heritage asset will be informed by a heritage statement that clearly describes the significance of the asset including the contribution that the setting makes to its significance. - 2.
+The reinstatement of historic shop fronts or original features that have previously been lost will be supported. - 3.
 New or replacement shopfronts must be designed to complement the character of the building in question, including retention of historic features. - 4.
-Development should preserve or enhance the Shallcross Incline, including its immediate landscape setting.
+Development should not adversely affect, and where possible enhance the Shallcross Incline, including its immediate landscape setting.